Xathros1/mpv-settings-gpu-next/README.md

 - quality-menu.lua - Allows you to change the streamed video and audio quality (ytdl-format) on the fly.
 - quality-menu-osc.lua - enables UI integration for default OSC
 - status-line.lua - Rebuild the terminal status line as a lua script
-- sponsorblock.lua - A fully-featured port of SponsorBlock for mpv.
-Play a YouTube video, sponsors will be skipped automatically.
+- sponsorblock_minimal.lua - A simple version of the sponsorblock mpv plugin.

 # Troubleshooting